-The LT8614 is a monolithic, constant frequency, current mode step-down DC/DC converter.
+The LT8641 is a monolithic, constant frequency, current mode step-down DC/DC converter.
 An oscillator, with frequency set using a resistor on the RT pin, turns on the internal top power switch at the beginning of each clock cycle.
 Current in the inductor then increases until the top switch current comparator trips and turns off the top power switch.
 The peak inductor current at which the top switch turns off is controlled by the voltage on the internal VC node.
-The error amplifier servos the VC node by comparing the voltage on the V{FB} pin with an internal 0.97V reference.
+The error amplifier servos the VC node by comparing the voltage on the VFB pin with an internal 0.8V reference.
 When the load current increases it causes a reduction in the feedback voltage relative to the reference leading the error amplifier to raise the VC voltage until the average inductor current matches the new load current.
 When the top power switch turns off, the synchronous power switch turns on until the next clock cycle begins or inductor current falls to zero.
-If overload conditions result in more than 6.9A flowing through the bottom switch, the next clock cycle will be delayed until switch current returns to a safe level.
+If overload conditions result in more than 5.5A flowing through the bottom switch, the next clock cycle will be delayed until switch current returns to a safe level.

-If the EN/UV pin is low, the LT8614 is shut down and draws $1\mu A$ from the input.
+If the EN/UV pin is low, the LT8641 is shut down and draws $1\mu$ A from the input.
 When the EN/UV pin is above 1V, the switching regulator will become active.

-To optimize efficiency at light loads, the LT8614 operates in Burst Mode operation in light load situations.
-Between bursts, all circuitry associated with controlling the output switch is shut down, reducing the input supply current to 1.7μA.
-In a typical application, 2.5μA will be consumed from the input supply when regulating with no load.
-The SYNC pin is tied low to use Burst Mode operation and can be tied to a logic high to use pulse-skipping mode.
-If a clock is applied to the SYNC pin the part will synchronize to an external clock frequency and operate in pulse-skipping mode.
+To optimize efficiency at light loads, the LT8641 operates in Burst Mode operation in light load situations.
+Between bursts, all circuitry associated with controlling the output switch is shut down, reducing the input supply current to 1.7 $\mu$ A. In a typical application, 2.5 $\mu$ A will be consumed from the input supply when regulating with no load.
+The SYNC/MODE pin is tied low to use Burst Mode operation and can be floated to use pulse-skipping mode.
+If a clock is applied to the SYNC/MODE pin the part will synchronize to an external clock frequency and operate in pulse-skipping mode.
 While in pulse-skipping mode the oscillator operates continuously and positive SW transitions are aligned to the clock.
-During light loads, switch pulses are skipped to regulate the output and the quiescent current will be several hundred μA .
+During light loads, switch pulses are skipped to regulate the output and the quiescent current will be several hundred $\mu A.$ The SYNC/MODE pin may be tied high for pulse-skipping mode with spread spectrum modulation.